randypeck/Arduino/Screamo/Screamo Overview.md

 The original Score Motor is used for sound and timing reference only.
 Actual scores are computed in software and displayed via lamps, driven by Slave.

+Master should start the Score Motor, and potentially fire the Selection Unit and/or the Relay Reset Bank for the audible/mechanical effect around the time it sends relevant messages to Slave, such as score updates.

+Master should wait a realistic motor run duration (varies depending on score digits adjusted and other factors) before stopping motor.
+But typically the score motor will run for 0, 1, 2, or 3 full 1/4 revolutions (each 882 ms) depending on the score adjustment being made.

 ### 5.1 Mechanical Timing

 - Score Motor runs at 17 RPM.